 Reconsider the costly and complex setup of a VDI infrastructure.
 Complementing it with a cloud-based security approach can help to control what the user has access to and adds centralised visibility and control next to a faster and consistent user experience.

-Banks have traditionally relied on fat clients and desktop systems in their offices, which provide a completely different touch and feel than what staff are used to from their personal devices when used for private browsing and social media interaction.
+Banks and financial services have traditionally relied on fat clients and desktop systems in their offices, which provide a completely different touch and feel than what staff are used to from their personal devices when used for private browsing and social media interaction.

 One solution to the remote access challenge is creating mobile apps for loan origination and policy quote engines, packaging them inside a mobile device manager (MDM) container and using real-time web services or APIs that connect to core systems.
 But appification creates new headaches for IT leads, like the need for increased development overhead, frequent change requests, or higher demand for end-user requests.
 Such an approach adds complexity to the overall IT environment.
 Instead of building mobile apps, IT teams should be looking for more effective ways to give field staff secure access to core business functionality through the cloud.

 Ubiquitous mobile broadband access, increasing cellular speeds over LTE (now moving to 5G), and public Wi-Fi hotspots facilitate remote work from anywhere.
 Allowing employees access to CBS applications from the field with the same ease of access as from headquarters or a branch office means there is no need for mobile-app extensions but for secure BYOD.